Services¶

 kernel.register(User)

-The user with ID 12345678912 will be accessible at: http://localhost/user/12345678912
+An individual user with ID 12345678912 is accessible at http://localhost/users/12345678912.

 kernel.register(User, url_base='/api/v1/')